On the semi-infinite Deligne--Lusztig varieties for $\mathrm{GSp}$: Introduction

 In this paper, we study the relation between semi-infinite and affine Deligne--Lusztig varieties for $\GSp$.
 In \cite{Chan2021}, Chan and Ivanov established such a relation for $\GL_{n}$.
-More precisely, they describe semi-infinite Deligne--Lusztig varieties as an inverse limit of affine Deligne--Lusztig varieties of higher levels (namely, ``affine Deligne--Lusztig varieties of infinite level''), and give a geometric realization of the local Langlands and Jacquet--Langlands correspondence on them.
+More precisely, they describe semi-infinite Deligne--Lusztig varieties as an inverse limit of affine Deligne--Lusztig varieties of higher levels (namely, ``affine Deligne--Lusztig varieties {\cred at} infinite level''), and give a geometric realization of the local Langlands and Jacquet--Langlands correspondence on them.
 In this paper, we will give an analogue of Chan--Ivanov's result for $\GSp$.
-Before stating precise results, we list what we prove roughly: \begin{enumerate} \item Some semi-infinite Deligne--Lusztig variety for $\GSp$ can be described by the inverse limit of affine Deligne--Lusztig varieties of higher-level.
+Before stating precise results, we {\cred summarize} what we prove roughly: \begin{enumerate} \item {\cred A semi-infinite Deligne--Lusztig variety associated with a coxeter element $w$ for $\GSp_{2n}$} can be described {\cred as} the inverse limit of affine Deligne--Lusztig varieties of {\cred higher levels} {\cred (``at infinite level'')}.
 More precisely, we have